cortoproject/corto/contributing.md

 Modify any files.
 Then build again (`make` from the root directory).
 Run test cases.

-If your changes include the core, you may want to run `make clean all` instead of `make`.
+If your changes include the core types you must run `make clean all` instead of just `make`.

 When committing your changes:
 - Make sure that all tests pass.